 Is Entrapment Illegal?

 Entrapment lies in a gray area.
 While it is not illegal, it is also not legal.
-The reason why it is not considered a crime is basically that no police officer or law enforcer will be prosecuted for it.
+The reason why it is not considered a crime is that almost no police officer or law enforcer will be prosecuted for it.
 Your attorney, on the other hand, can use it to your advantage if there are elements to prove they entrapped you.

 What Are the Key Elements in Proving Entrapment?